 It's not worth the risk and your kids are more useful at the sale helping you and learning how to interact with adults in a supervised setting.

-Garage sale signs for in the garage that sell for you
+Garage sale signs for in the garage that sell for you - 3 of 3

 - Make large signs to go on large items (like furniture, mowers, washing machines, etc) listing the selling points, features, history, condition, price, etc. This will save answering a lot of the same questions all day.

 - Make table signs to advertise items that may be overlooked, for example, "Hand-made candles $1 each" or "Chanel Perfume - unopened - $5".